mbrunetti89/SOFi_CDB_Access/README.md

 # SOFi_CDB_Access

 SOFi_CDB_Access allows a direct access to the SOFiSTiK CDB from Grasshopper.
-Results as geometry, forces, displacement and design results can be accessed from Grasshopper.
+Data as geometry, forces, displacement and design results can be accessed from Grasshopper.
+This can be combined with the SOFiSTiK plug-in in order to send data back and forth between Grasshopper and SOFiSTiK.
+It allows generating iterative processes and calculations in order to optimize structures.
 This plug-in has been developed for personal use, the author doesn't assume any liability.
 It is not an official SOFiSTiK plug-in

 PREREQUISITES